master-atsi/master-atsi.github.io/index.md

     btn_class: "btn--inverse"
 ---

-**ATSI** (for _Automatique, Traitement du Signal et des Images_ in french) is a second and final year of Master degree of Université Paris-Saclay.
-It aims at giving students a training to address scientific and R&D topics in the domains of
+**ATSI** (for _Automatique, Traitement du Signal et des Images_ in French) is a second and final year of Master degree of Université Paris-Saclay.
+It aims at giving students training to address scientific and R&D topics in the domains of
 - systems and control,
 - signal & image processing, and
-- statistical learning and related field like machine learning.
+- statistical learning and related fields like machine learning.

 {% include feature_row %}

-This _curriculum_ allows to acquire solid skills in these themes but also to understand interactions with other related disciplines like autonomous vehicle, machine learning or AI, computer vision, data processing..., whether theoretical or applied.
+This _curriculum_ allows acquiring solid skills in these themes but also to understand interactions with other related disciplines like autonomous vehicles, machine learning or AI, computer vision, data processing..., whether theoretical or applied.
 After graduating from ATSI, students can continue with doctoral studies in academic or industrial environments or pursue a job in industrial